isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiii.md

 &#9744;  <i><b>A) Pre-boarding Document Checks</b></i>

-To ensure that the traveller is approved for entry into Singapore, travellers may be asked by the airline to produce the following during pre-boarding checks:
+<p style="line-height:1.35;">To ensure that the traveller is approved for entry into Singapore, travellers may be asked by the airline to produce the following during pre-boarding checks:</p>

 <ol style="padding-left: 20px; font-size:18px; margin-bottom:0px; list-style-type:lower-roman;">
-	<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5;">Valid Entry Approval Letter (Singapore Citizens and Singapore Permanent Residents are exempted); and</li>
+	<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:10px; line-height:1.35;">Valid Entry Approval Letter (Singapore Citizens and Singapore Permanent Residents are exempted); and</li>
-		<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Valid Pre-Departure Test showing a negative COVID-19 result (see Stage 1C)</li>
+		<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:10px; line-height:1.35;">Valid Pre-Departure Test showing a negative COVID-19 result (see Stage 1C)</li>
 </ol>

 Travellers who fail to produce these documents may be denied boarding.